schodet/nxt-python/README.md

 1.29 and is compatible with protocol version 1.124 (used by most if not all of the official firmwares).
 It has also been reported working with LeJOS.
-        -=-=-If you co'd the SVN...-=-=-
-    The arduino directory of an svn checkout (not included with release packages) contains a digital sensor unit test system called nxtduemu.
-It is intended for developers and advanced users who are looking to experiment with sensors and the digital sensor framework and classes.
-See Arduino/README for more info and usage instructions.

 Specific Stability Status:
     nxt.brick, nxt.telegram, nxt.direct, and nxt.system: